Bayonet mount: Light bulbs

 Bayonet bases or caps are often abbreviated to BA, often with a number after.
 The number refers to the diameter of the base (e.g., BA22 is a 22 mm diameter bayonet cap lamp).
 BA15, a 15 mm base, can also be referred to as SBC standing for small bayonet cap.
 The lower-case letter s or d specifies whether the bulb has single or double contacts.
 The entries from the table below pertain to IEC 60061 "Lamp caps and holders together with gauges for the control of interchangeability and safety" and to DIN 49xxx.

 These are the available sizes in the UK:

 Of these, only the BC (BA22d, often abbreviated as B22) is widely used in homes.
+Formerly, some linear fluorescent lamps in the UK used BA22d end caps, owing to material shortages arising from the Second World War, which prevented the development of the bi-pin cap design that was becoming commonplace elsewhere in the world; notably, in the United States.
+Production of these lamps continued until the early 1980s, although manufacturers had produced adaptors that permitted bi-pin lamps being used in older luminaires (equipped with bayonet lamp holders) since the 1960s.
 The BA20d (sometimes called a Bosch fitting) was once a common automotive (twin filament) headlamp fitting but has largely been superseded by more modern, higher-rated H-series sockets and is only used for some lower-powered applications such as combined automotive tail and stop lamps.

 In Japan, the JIS C 8310 “hook ceiling” bayonet mount is quite common.
 It is designed to both provide power and carry the weight of a lamp.
 A similar concept existed in BS 7001 as the slide-in “luminaire-supporting coupler” (LSC), but its prominence is unknown.